-Warnings of an Illegal Methamphetamine Substance Called “Strawberry Quick”-Truth!
-Summary of eRumor: The Truth:
+Warnings of an Illegal Methamphetamine Substance Called “Strawberry Quick”-Truth! & Outdated!

-The Strawberry meth has been reported in several states including Missouri, Washington State, Wisconsin, and Texas, Nevada, and California.
+Reports about Strawberry meth have since appeared in several states, including Missouri, Washington State, Wisconsin, and Texas, Nevada, and California.

 Because of the sweet taste and candy-like appearance there is concern about children coming into contact with it but experts say its not been made that way just for the purpose of introducing it to children.
 Giving it a sweet taste and a harmless-sounding name is a marketing technique to ease it into the hands of any potential victim.

 According to a release from California Senator Dianne Feinstein she has joined with Senator Chuck Grassley of Iowa to sponsor a bill in congress that would make it a federal crime to appeal to children with candy-flavored meth or other drugs.
 Feinstein said that substances like “Strawberry Quick” are “…designed to get people to try it a few times.
 It’s all about hooking young people, and we have to stop this practice before it grows any further.”

 Flash forward to 2017, and the rumor surfaced again on Facebook.
 Readers were warned about a “new drug” in schools that parents should know about:

 NEW DRUG in Schools…Please pass this on even if you do not have kids in school.
 Parents should know about this drug.
 This is a new drug known as ‘strawberry quick ‘.There is a very scary thing going on in the schools right now that we all need to be aware of….

 We couldn’t find any indication that warnings that circulated in 2017 reflected a new threat or a new trend in schools.
 For that reason, we’re calling these reports both “truth” and “outdated.”